There are different types of stents available. Your cardiologist will decide which is best suited.

 Allergies or previous reactions to contrast (x-ray dye).
 Please tell sta at the time of booking if you have any history of these.

 Diabetes.
-If you are a diabetic you should tell the Mercy Angiography sta at the time of booking.
+If you are a diabetic you should tell the Intra staff at the time of booking.
 You may need to discuss your insulin dose with your cardiologist.

 Warfarin, coumadin or any other “blood thinner”.
-If you are taking one of these you should make this known to Mercy Angiography sta at the time of booking.
+If you are taking one of these you should make this known to Intra staff at the time of booking.
 It is likely that you will need to stop this medication temporarily for a few days before the procedure.

 Other usual medications.
 Continue these unless advised otherwise by your cardiologist.
 In particular, please continue taking your aspirin.

 Please bring with you any medication and any recent blood test results or chest x-rays.
-You may bring a favourite music CD, as this can be played during the procedure.
+You may bring your favourite music on an iPod or smart phone, as this can be played during the procedure.

 You are encouraged to bring a friend or a family member.